pulumi/docs/content/blog/pulumi-insights-2/index.md

 ## User Customizable Dashboard

-***Coming Soon***

-Pulumi Cloud will provide a rich, user customizable dashboard that enables you to define rolled up views of any aspect of your infrastructure.
+Pulumi Cloud will provide a rich, user customizable dashboard that enables you to define views of any aspect of your infrastructure.
 This provides a powerful overview of your infrastructure and lets you easily track progress of any project.

 The dashboard supports defining multiple pages so you can create separate dashboards for each application, each department, or any configuration that maps to your configuration.